viviczhou/Conversion-Rate/README.md

 ## Project Introduction

+#### What is conversion rate?
+Conversion rate here refers to the percentage of visitors that purchase some products before leaving the company's website out of the total number of visitors.

+#### Why predict conversion rate?

 ### Goal:
   1. Predict conversion rate;
   2. Come up with recommendations for product team and the marketing team to improve conversion rate.